 This is when it’s critical to remind yourself that failure isn’t the end.
 Even if you don’t get the sales you want, have to move back, or have to let people’s hopes down, it was not for nothing.
 You learned from this experience and–hopefully–grew from it.

 Overcoming perfectionism is very challenging and it will take time.
 But don’t let dreams pass you by because you’re a prisoner of perfection.
-Buy yourself a planner and get yourself some life mottos (This is the notebook I use and these mantra cards for motivation).
+Buy yourself a planner and get yourself some life mottos (I use this Kate Spade Notebook and this Motto of the Day Card Set for motivation).

 Then check out my article on how to start taking action as a dreamer trying to overcome perfectionism.